ayousif206/LC-3-Style-Virtual-Machine/README.md

 ## Quick Start

-To use this program, compile it then run it in terminal with 2048.obj as an argument or any other assemly program you want to test.
+To use this program, compile it then run it in terminal with 2048.obj as an argument or any other assembly program you want to test.